halkyonio/tap/README.md

 ## Packages

-See the following file to get an overview about the TAP packages [here](./packages.md).
+See the following file to get an overview about the different TAP packages [here](./packages.md).

-To discover how to build your own Carvel package and repository, check this [page](carvel-package/README.md).
+**Note**: To discover how to build your own Carvel package and repository, check this [page](carvel-package/README.md).

 ## Prerequisites